alphaparrot/exoplasim-legacy/docs/tutorial.rst

 Setting Up
 ==========

 First thing's first: we want to import ExoPlaSim, and instantiate our :py:mod:`Model <exoplasim.Model>` instance.
 We want to create our model run in the folder "toi700d_run", and run it at T21 resolution on 4 CPUs.
+We tell ExoPlaSim to use NumPy's compressed archive format for postprocessed output.
+Note that a large number of output formats are supported, including netCDF and HDF5, but those two formats require the additional installation of the ``netCDF4`` and ``h5py`` Python libraries (which can be done at install-time as optional dependencies for ExoPlaSim).

 >>> import exoplasim as exo
->>> toi700d = exo.Model(workdir="toi700d_run",modelname="TOI-700d",ncpus=4,resolution="T21")
+>>> toi700d = exo.Model(workdir="toi700d_run",modelname="TOI-700d",
+>>>                     ncpus=4,resolution="T21",outputtype=".npz")

 If the appropriate executable does not yet exist, it will be compiled now.
-If this is the first time an ExoPlaSim model has been created, then a configuration script will be run first to locate the necessary compilers, and the NetCDF postprocessor will be built and compiled as well.
+If this is the first time an ExoPlaSim model has been created, then a configuration script will be run first to locate the necessary compilers.
 We assign the model a descriptive name through the ``modelname`` argument, which is not strictly necessary, but will prove useful later.

 Configuring the model for TOI-700d
 ----------------------------------